gi1mic/rc28_emulator/readme.md

 - Tested with RS-BA1 V1 & V2
 - Switches work and LED's light as they should.
 - Encoder sensitivity can be changed by adjusting a define at the top of the file.
-- The dial sensitivity on RS-BA1 software has minimal impact (if any) - it does not send anything to the RC-28 that I can see.
+- The dial sensitivity on RS-BA1 software has minimal impact (if any).
+As far as I can see the slider does not send anything to the RC-28.

 Copyright GI1MIC (2021)